ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 #---------------------------------------------------------------
 #some other flags we can add to our pod/container (can be used with --dry-run/-o):
+#---**NOTE: the supplied value after the flag is always capitalized---

---image-pull-policy IfNotPresent, etc. # > specifies a pull policy the image (e.g. if not present only pulls the image if it cant be found locally)
+--image-pull-policy IfNotPresent, Always, etc. # > specifies a pull policy the image (e.g. if not present only pulls the image if it cant be found locally)

---restart Always, never, etc. # > specifies a restart policy for the pod
+--restart Always, Never, etc. # > specifies a restart policy for the pod

 --port 80 # > specifies a container port to expose